Skip to content

 The cost

 Sit down dinners don’t come cheap.
 In some cases, the food aspect of your day could cost upwards of $500.
 Despite that price tag, most people would admit to never having had an amazing meal during a wedding ceremony.
 So, not only are you paying a fortune for average meals, but you may also face a lot of wasted food at the end of things.
 That means chucking money into the bin.
-By comparison, opting for a buffet by companies like Select Catering is sure to cost you a whole lot less, as well as meaningless waste all around.
+By comparison, opting for a buffet by companies is sure to cost you a whole lot less, as well as meaningless waste all around.
 You may even decide to hire out a food van from which people place individual orders.
 By doing things this way, you can slash your food budget, as well as ensuring guests are only served what they want.

 The time